HewlettPackard/oneview-chef/README.md

 ```

 ### Credentials
-In order to manage HPE OneView resources, you will need to provide authentication credentials.
+In order to manage HPE OneView and HPE Synergy Image Streamer resources, you will need to provide authentication credentials.
 There are 2 ways to do this:

-1. Set the environment variables: ONEVIEWSDK_URL, ONEVIEWSDK_USER, ONEVIEWSDK_PASSWORD, and/or ONEVIEWSDK_TOKEN.
+1. Set the environment variables:
+  - For HPE OneView: ONEVIEWSDK_URL, ONEVIEWSDK_USER, ONEVIEWSDK_PASSWORD, and/or ONEVIEWSDK_TOKEN.
+  - For HPE Synergy Image Streamer: I3S_URL, ONEVIEWSDK_USER, ONEVIEWSDK_PASSWORD, and/or ONEVIEWSDK_TOKEN.
   See [this](https://github.com/HewlettPackard/oneview-sdk-ruby#environment-variables) for more info.
 2. Explicitly pass in the `client` property to each resource (see the [Resource Properties](#resource-properties) section below).
 This takes precedence over environment variables and allows you to set more client properties.
 This also allows you to get these credentials from other sources like encrypted databags, Vault, etc.

+HPE Synergy Image Streamer access token is the same as the HPE OneView associated appliance, so most of its credentials you may get from the HPE OneView.

 ### API version
 When using the resources a API version will be selected to interact with the resources in each HPE OneView correct API versions.
 To select the desired one, you may use one of the following methods: